 - The EPC methodology differs from traditional contracting, which is invariably price-driven.
 Performance contracting is results-driven, ensuring quality of performance, energy cost savings and emissions reduction.

 - A State Government, Agency or Local Government Council would typically tender the energy efficiency opportunity to a number of pre-qualified EPC ESCOs with an Expression of Interest (EOI).
-The EOI is either published on a public tender portal, or distributed exclusively to its panel of pre-qualified EPC ESCOs.
+The EOI is either published on a public tender portal, or distributed exclusively to its panel of pre-qualified ESCOs.

 - EPC ESCOs would typically respond to the EOI with a document containing company information and describing its service offering along with credibility and capability statements.

-- The participating EPC ESCOs each submits a formal Bid response to the RFP according to certain technical and performance evaluation criteria set by the client organisation.
+- The participating ESCOs each submits a formal Bid response to the RFP according to certain technical and performance evaluation criteria set by the client organisation.
 The government agency reviews and selects an EPC ESCO that represents a low risk and most effective implementation partner.
 Typically only one EPC ESCO is selected to conduct the Detailed Facility Study (DFS).
 The EPC ESCOs responding to the DFS calculate the costs for energy efficiency upgrades and all predicted savings.

 - EPCs have been successfully adopted in Australia and largely driven by the two larger States, New South Wales and Victorian State Governments.